maratai/craftery/fiber_arts/looms.md

 ## Clover Sakiori
 ![Clover Sakiori being warped](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-01-06-sakiori-01.jpg?raw=true)

-"Two-harness" with an unusual "tilting" heddle/reed.
+"Two-harness" table loom with an unusual "tilting" heddle/reed.
+It needs to be horizontal for proper operation and can't handle high tension, but the warping is ridiculously fast.

 ## Peacock Loom
 ![Peacock Loom](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2025-12-27-peacock.jpg?raw=true)

-Two-harness counterbalance.
+Two-harness counterbalance table loom; essentially the same mechanics as the larger (and sturdier) Saori WX60 (*see* above)!
 Destashed by my mother-in-law.
 I'm in the process of replacing the decrepit string heddles with Texsolv.

-more TK